google/flutter-desktop-embedding/Quick-Start.md

-With this approach, you should expect breakage when you update the flutter-desktop-embedding reposity; when that happens you will need to look at what has changed in the exmaple projects and update your copies accordingly, or start over with fresh copies and adjust the paths again.
+With this approach, you should expect breakage when you update the flutter-desktop-embedding reposity; when that happens you will need to look at what has changed in the example projects and update your copies accordingly, or start over with fresh copies and adjust the paths again.